-Cylinder is a three-dimensional solid figure, in geometry, which has two parallel circular bases joined by a curved surface, at a particular distance from the center.
-Toilet paper rolls, plastic cold drink cans are real-life examples of cylinders.
-The cylinder has two major properties, i.e., surface area and volume.
-In the late 14th century, the word "cylinder" is derived from Latin (Cylindrus) and Greek (Kylindros) words, which mean "roll", "roller", and "tumblr".
-In this chapter, we are going to look at the cylinder formula, cylinder volume, cylinder surface area.
-Also, do you know?
-The Leaning Tower of Pisa is cylindrical in shape.
-Let us read more about a cylinder.
+A cylinder is a three-dimensional solid figure which has two identical circular bases joined by a curved surface at a particular distance from the center which is the height of the cylinder.
+Toilet paper rolls, cold drink cans are real-life examples of cylinders.
+Also, do you know that the Leaning Tower of Pisa is cylindrical in shape?
+Let us learn more about cylinder shape in this article.

 |1.||Definition of Cylinder|